 There are many entertaining ways for us to unwind after a long day.
 Having Netflix marathons or scrolling through social media are fun activities, but they hardly compare to the tranquil relaxation of reading a good book.
 Reading also has health benefits that other leisure activities don’t.
 In honor of National Book Month, let the Mindful Living Network inspire you to crack open a new book and read more.

-Books seem to be a big part of people’s childhood.
+Books are a big part of childhood.
 Personally, some of my fondest memories are of my sister and I reading during our family road trips.
-Our mother would bundle us up in blankets and we would read into the night as our little book lights burned through countless double-A batteries.
+Our mother would bundle us up in the back of the car and we would read into the night as our little book lights burned through countless double-A batteries.
 Reading helped us feel less antsy as we sat in our family van for hours.
 This was partially due to the imaginative worlds that our favorite authors would create, but it was also due to the therapeutic practice of reading.
 This comes as no surprise considering the health benefits that reading is known for.

 Benefits of Reading Books